-In order to observe how GBM develop after GCV treatment, mice were observed at different time points (21 DPO, 28 DPO, 35 DPO, mice symptomatic) according to experimental schedule in Fig 4.3.3-A. Tumor size was quantified at different time points and the tumor growth line in GCV treatment group (Fig 4.3.3-B) showed tumor volume was decreased after GCV application until 28DPO.
-The GCV injection lasted 4 days in total and the effect of GCV-induced tumor cell death sustained nearly two weeks.
-After 28DPO, the tumor growed again.
-The whole procedure imitated the tumor recurrence clinically, in which tumor mass shrinked after treatment and increased during tumor recurrence.
+In order to observe how GCV treatment affects GBM growth after treatment, tumor size was quantified at different time points following GCV injections (21 DPO, 28 DPO, 35 DPO, mice symptomatic) according to the experimental setup in Fig 4.3.3-A. GCV decreased tumor volume up to 28DPO (Fig 4.3.3-B), after which the tumor began to regrow.
+The GCV injection lasted four days in total and the effect of GCV-induced tumor cell death was sustained for nearly two weeks.
+This experiment mimicked the clinical manifestation of tumor recurrence, in which tumor mass is decreased immediately after treatment but then recovers, leading to tumor recurrence.

-Figure 4.3.3 Tumor volume decreased after GCV application and later increased.
-(A) Schematic diagram of observing tumor volume at different time-points.
-(B) Tumor volume was quantified at different time-points.
-Each dot represent the average value in different time points.
+Figure 4.3.3 Tumor volume initially decreases after GCV application but later increases.
+(A) Schematic diagram of the experimental setup in which tumor volume was measured at different time points.
+(B) Quantification of the tumor.
+Each dot represents the average value at different time points.

 Characterization of recurrent glioblastoma